KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 Once the broadcast transaction is mined and notarized, the MuSig transaction is complete.

 Congratulations.
 You have now successfully executed a full cycle of the MuSig module.

 ## combine

 **cclib combine 18 '[ "pubkey1" , "pubkey2" , .....]'**

-The `combine` method combines multiple pubkeys into a `combined_pk` address.
+The `combine` method produces the combined pubkey ( `combined_pk` ) from all the pubkeys provided ( "pubkey1" , "pubkey2" , .... ) computed through MuSig.

 Usage of this method depends upon the [cclib](../komodo-api/cclib.html#cclib) method.
 The `EVALCODE` is `18`.

 ### Arguments: